zachmas29/Usable-Calculator/README.md

+This project is a simple calculator.
+Users are prompted to enter 1 number, then another number, then an operator.
+The program registers the first number as the first operand and the second number as the second operand, then performs a math problem specified by the operator.

 Operation.java
 Defines the Operation class, which contains a static method `performOperation` for executing basic arithmetic operations (+, -, *, /) on two integer operands.
 It is used by the Calculator class to process operators read from the calculator's memory.
 Invalid operators throw an IllegalArgumentException.